microsoft/msmarco/TREC-Deep-Learning.md

 This could also include the provided set of document ranking training data, but also optionally other data such as the passage ranking task labels or external labels or pretrained models.
 This will allow us to analyze the runs and break they down into types.

-IMPORTANT NOTE: Over the years, we have released several different datasets under msmarco.org.
+IMPORTANT NOTE: We are now dealing with multiple versions of MS MARCO ranking data, and all the other MS MARCO tasks as well.
+This new data release changes what is available and usable.
 Participants should be careful about using those datasets and must adhere to the following guidelines:

-* You are **PERMITTED** to use any data listed above or from the [TREC 2020 Deep Learning Track](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020) (but please note the exception about ORCAS next).
+* You now are **PERMITTED** to use the passage-document mapping in your runs.
+For example, a passage ranking could be generated by first ranking the documents, then identifying all the passages from the top-k documents, then applying a passage reranking algorithm.
+In previous MS MARCO data, no passage-document mapping was available and we discouraged participants from generating such a mapping, so this approach was not possible.
 * You are **PROHIBITED** from using the [ORCAS data](https://microsoft.github.io/msmarco/ORCAS) this year.
-We are planning for a bigger ORCAS data refresh corresponding to the refreshed document collection.
-In the meantime, the older ORCAS data **should not** be used for this year's runs because its document coverage may leak some ground truth information that would not be available in a real-world search engine; hence, should be avoided.
+You are also **PROHIBITED** from using any other information that tells us which of this year's documents (or passages) were also present in last year's corpus.
+We will study whether use of such information could cause some bias or leakage of ground truth, but for now it's prohibited.
+We may release an ORCAS update.
+* Other than ORCAS you are **PERMITTED** to use any data listed above or from the [TREC 2020 Deep Learning Track](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020).
-* You are **PROHIBITED** from using any other datasets from [msmarco.org](http://msmarco.org) in your submission except those listed above.
+* You are **PROHIBITED** from using any other datasets from [msmarco.org](http://msmarco.org), such as the original QnA and NLGEN tasks, in your submission.
 The original MS MARCO dataset reveals some minor details of how they were constructed that would not be available in a real-world search engine; hence, should be avoided.

 ## Submission, evaluation and judging